-Although it has not expressed any intention to do so, the BWL has the right under the Plan to terminate the Plan subject to the provisions set forth in Article 14 of the Plan.
+Although it has not expressed any intention to do so, the BWL has the right under the provisions set forth in Article 14 of the Plan to terminate the Plan.
 In the event of any termination of the Plan, or upon complete or partial discontinuance of contributions, the accounts of each affected participant shall become fully vested.